No 10 rejects Kneecap’s ‘half-hearted’ apology over alleged ‘kill MPs’ comments

 Belfast rap group Kneecap rejected claims they would ‘seek to incite violence against any MP or individual’.

-Rap group Kneecap’s apology to the families of murdered MPs was “half-hearted”, Downing Street said.
+Rap group Kneecap’s apology to the families of murdered MPs was “half-hearted”, Downing Street has said.

 The Belfast trio addressed the families of Sir David Amess and Jo Cox, saying “we never intended to cause you hurt” after a member of the group allegedly told the crowd at a gig to “kill your local MP”.